Projects: Scroll down to see different Hanley Lab Projects!

 Vesicular stomatitis virus (VSV) is a vector-borne pathogen of livestock that circulates endemically in the neotropics from southern Mexico to northern South America.
 VSV emerges periodically into the US, causing outbreaks across the mountain west for one to three years before receding (https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information/vesicular-stomatitis-info).

 The trigger for these outbreaks is unknown, and indeed many key aspects of VSV ecology remain to be discovered.
 Our team works as part of a larger USDA Grand Challenge project and with Mexico’s SENASICA to elucidate the key vectors for VSV transmission in an incursion region in southern New Mexico, USA as well as VSV transmission dynamics in its endemic region in Chiapas, Mexico.
-We have also recently initiated studies of VSV occurrence in the “stepping stone” states of Jalisco and Chihuahua, Mexico.
+We have also recently initiated studies of VSV occurrence in the “stepping stone” states of Jalisco and Chihuahua, Mexico as well as the endemic country of Costa Rica.

 El virus de la estomatitis vesicular (VSV) es un patógeno del ganado transmitido por vectores que circula endémicamente en el neotrópico desde el sur de México hasta el norte de América del Sur.
 El VSV surge periódicamente en los EE.
 UU. y provoca brotes en el oeste montañoso durante uno a tres años antes de retroceder (https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information /estomatitis-vesicular-info).

 Se desconoce el desencadenante de estos brotes y, de hecho, aún quedan por descubrir muchos aspectos clave de la ecología del VSV.
 Nuestro equipo trabaja como parte de un proyecto USDA Grand Challenge más grande y con SENASICA de México para elucidar los vectores clave para la transmisión de VSV en una región de incursión en el sur de Nuevo México, EE.
 UU., así como la dinámica de transmisión de VSV en su región endémica en Chiapas, México.
-También hemos iniciado recientemente estudios de la ocurrencia de VSV en los estados de "trampolín" de Jalisco y Chihuahua, México.
+También hemos iniciado recientemente estudios de la ocurrencia de VSV en los estados de "trampolín" de Jalisco y Chihuahua, México y tambien el pais endémico Costa Rica.

 VSV-schematic.png